MileHacker Logo

 Public Transportation: De Lijn

 Ghent has no underground railway.
 Its public transport uses a wide network of trams and buses.
 Gent-Sint-Pieters station serves as the main public transport hub.
-Numerous tram and bus lines connect from here to all parts of the city.
+Numerous tram and bus services connect from here to all parts of the city.

 Hubs and Routes